 RESEARCH PUBLICATIONS: CONFLICT POLICY

-Equity Development Limited ('ED') is a company authorised and regulated by the Financial Services Authority ('FSA').
+Equity Development Limited ('ED') is a company authorised and regulated by the Financial Conduct Authority ('FCA').

 Research on its client companies produced and distributed by ED is normally commissioned and paid for by those companies themselves ('issuer financed research') and as such is not deemed to be independent, as defined by the FSA, but is 'objective' in that the authors are stating their own opinions.
 Our internal rules are designed to ensure that the research is indeed objective:

 - 1. Any research issued by ED is approved and checked by a Director prior to distribution.